r1pk/network-monitor/README.md

 ## 📥 Download

-Clone the repository to your local machine:
+Clone the repository using the CLI or web interface.

 ```
 git clone https://github.com/r1pk/network-monitor.git